 THEREIN LIES THE RUB

 For 1985, the Fiero got the promised V6 engine, the 2,828 cc (173 cu. in.)
 L44, also found in the Pontiac 6000 STE sedan, making 140 hp (104 kW).
 There was also a new GT model, with different front and rear fascias and a WS6 sport suspension.
 The four-cylinder engine got a new five-speed manual transmission, licensed from the Japanese manufacturer Isuzu.
-The five-speed wasn’t strong enough for the V6′s torque, but even with the four-speed gearbox, the V6 improved the Fiero’s performance significantly.
-With the V6, the Fiero was capable of 0-60 mph (0-97 km/h) in a little over 8 seconds and a top speed of 125 mph (201 km/h), much more creditable performance.
+The V6 had too much torque for the five-speed to handle, but even with the four-speed gearbox, the V6 improved the Fiero’s performance significantly.
+With the V6, the Fiero was capable of 0-60 mph (0-97 km/h) in a little over 8 seconds and a top speed of 125 mph (201 km/h), much more credible performance.
 Unfortunately, the Fiero’s other deficiencies remained and the new engine added new ones, including significantly greater fuel consumption that taxed the Fiero’s small fuel tank.
 (The 1987-88 models belatedly got a larger, 12-gallon (45.4-liter) tank.)

 Things were a little better for 1986, thanks to the introduction of a new Fiero GT model with a sleek fastback profile.
 It was arguably the best-looking Fiero, eliminating some of the stubby look that characterized the notchback.
 Although the still-optional V6 was down to 135 hp (101 kW) this year, it could be ordered with a new five-speed Getrag gearbox.
 Total sale climbed to 83,974; more than decent, all things considered, but still below GM’s unrealistic expectations.